 While this decision is fact-specific and does not stand as a general rule of law or official OCR position, it does represent a landmark determination by the federal Department of Education to include transgender students within the scope of protection of the anti-discrimination laws that it is tasked to enforce.

-If you have questions about School and Municipal law, contact David Hokit, John Casey, Chad Horner, Samuel Chalfant, or Kevin Jussel at Curran Law Firm, P.S.—Experienced, dedicated, and responsive legal representation located in South King County.
+If you have questions about School and Municipal law, contact David Hokit, John Casey, Chad Horner, or Samuel Chalfant at Curran Law Firm, P.S.—Experienced, dedicated, and responsive legal representation located in South King County.